Patrik Schick: 2024–25: Defending champions

 In the 2024 DFL-Supercup at the start of the season against VfB Stuttgart, Schick scored an equaliser in the 88th minute to make the score 2–2 and bring on a penalty shoot-out, during which he scored and Leverkusen won 4–3 to win their first ever Supercup.
 On 23 November, Schick scored a hat-trick against Heidenheim in a 5–2 comeback victory.
 Three days later, he netted his first UEFA Champions League goal in a 5–0 victory over Red Bull Salzburg.
 On Schick's 100th league appearance in a match against Union Berlin on 30 November, Schick scored in a 2–1 victory.
 On 21 December, Schick scored four goals in a 5–1 win over Freiburg, surpassing Jan Koller's 61 goal record for Czech players in the league.
 On 5 February 2025, he netted a brace, including a stoppage-time equalizer, against 1.
 FC Köln in the DFB-Pokal quarter-final, which ended in a 3–2 victory after extra time.
 Schick ended the 2024–25 season as top goal scorer for Leverkusen across all competitions with 27 goals and behind only Harry Kane as the top-scorer in the league.

 2025–26

 On 4 August 2025, Schick extended his contract with Leverkusen until 2030.
-On 15 August, in a DFB-Pokal match against Großaspach, Schick scored the first Leverkusen goal under new head coach Erik ten Hag.
+On 15 August, in a DFB-Pokal match against Großaspach, Schick scored Leverkusen's first goal under Erik ten Hag.

-On August 30th, Patrik scored a brace against Werder Bremen to draw 3-3 which concluded Ten Hag's era at Leverkusen.
-Schick continued his good form and scored a penalty against Frankfurt to get the first Bundesliga win of the season.
+On 30 August, Schick scored a brace in a 3–3 draw against Werder Bremen which concluded Ten Hag's era at Leverkusen.
+Schick continued his good form and scored a penalty against Eintracht Frankfurt in Kasper Hjulmand's first game to earn Leverkusen their first Bundesliga win of the season.
+On 14 March 2026, he featured in his 200th match for Leverkusen in a 1–1 draw with Bayern Munich.
+On 25 April, he scored his 100th goal for Leverkusen in all competitions, in a 2–1 victory over Cologne, in the Rheinisches Derby.